truebucha/md/skills/english.md

 -> If he hadn't drank a lot of beer yesterday (Condition in Past Perfect)

 -> he wouldn't have missed the train (Main Sentense - would + present perfect)

+---

+# Lesson

+I don't like that t-short. neither do I

+I don't like ither Trump and Biden